deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 ![](charts/charts_21_1.png "🔼 Figure 9: Impact of the difference sampling ratio α.
 We report the average zero-shot accuracy on the downstream tasks of the LMs trained with MINIPLM, using α ∈ [0.3, 0.4, 0.5, 0.6, 0.7, 0.9] and compare it with Vanilla KD.")

-> 🔼 The chart displays the impact of the difference sampling ratio on the average zero-shot accuracy of language models trained with MINIPLM and Vanilla KD on downstream tasks.
+> 🔼 The chart displays the impact of the difference sampling ratio on the average zero-shot accuracy of language models trained with MINIPLM compared to Vanilla KD.
 > <details>
 > <summary>read the caption</summary>
 > Figure 9: Impact of the difference sampling ratio α.
 We report the average zero-shot accuracy on the downstream tasks of the LMs trained with MINIPLM, using α ∈ [0.3, 0.4, 0.5, 0.6, 0.7, 0.9] and compare it with Vanilla KD.